How to Help a Stroke Victim Recover: 5 Actionable Steps to Take

 What Happens to the Brain During a Stroke?

 Blood carries oxygen and essential nutrients that nourish brain cells.
 But during a stroke, blood cannot reach crucial parts of the brain.
-When the brain lacks blood supply, two things can happen:
+The main types of strokes:

 In either case, sections of the brain become damaged, which can manifest cognitive, physical, and even emotional symptoms.